nrkn/js1k-2019/README.md

 - an extra monster sprite! this actually only ended up being a handful of bytes and if I had more room I would add another one or two.

+I often wish there was something between JS1k and JS13k, like JS2k or JS4k, because by the time I've finished a 1k there are often lots of small things I'd like to add.

 What I would add if I had some more bytes (most of these aren't feasible in 1k):

 - monsters drop coins and there is occasionally a shop where you can spend them